-- (3) Amendments to Guidance on implementing IFRS 7 The amendments improve some of the wordings in the implementation guidance, including the introduction, disclosure of deferred difference between fair value and transaction price and credit risk disclosures. - (4) Amendments to IFRS 9The amendments add a cross-reference to resolve potential confusion for a lessee applying the derecognition requirements and clarify the term "transaction price". - (5) Amendments to IFRS 10The amendments remove the inconsistency between paragraphs B73 and B74 of IFRS 10.
+(3) Amendments to Guidance on implementing IFRS 7

+The amendments improve some of the wordings in the implementation guidance, including the introduction, disclosure of deferred difference between fair value and transaction price and credit risk disclosures.

+The amendments add a cross-reference to resolve potential confusion for a lessee applying the derecognition requirements and clarify the term "transaction price".

+The amendments remove the inconsistency between paragraphs B73 and B74 of IFRS 10.

-- (6) Amendments to IAS 7The amendments remove a reference to "cost method" in paragraph 37 of IAS 7. - (g) Contracts Referencing Nature-dependent Electricity Amendments to IFRS 9 and IFRS 7
+(6) Amendments to IAS 7

+The amendments remove a reference to "cost method" in paragraph 37 of IAS 7.

+(g) Contracts Referencing Nature-dependent Electricity - Amendments to IFRS 9 and IFRS 7